 Filed under:

-Secondhand Lions, Meaning of Life in an Unexpected Place
+Secondhand Lions: Meaning of Life in an Unexpected Place

 You remember that.
 Doesn't matter if it's true or not.
 You see, a man should believe in those things, because those are the things worth believing in.

-By Satyam Ghimire | Date: 2024 April 4
+By Satyam Ghimire | Date:

 I love watching happy, uplifting movies.
-Movies that feel like a relaxing trip on a Summer's day.
+Movies that feel like a relaxing trip on a summer's day.
 Like About Time, Peanut Butter Falcon, Fantastic Mr Fox, Wall-E, Harvey, and so many more.

 So when I came across this recommendation about Secondhand Lions on reddit, like always, I first doubted it, and then was blown away.
 Not especially because it was way more comforting or inspiring compared to other such movies, but because it actually solved like so many of my problems regarding the meaning of life and nihilistic thoughts.

-Now, it isn't surprising to find a masterpiece of sentences or monologues in unexpected movies.
+Now it isn't surprising to find a masterpiece of sentences or monologues in unexpected movies.
 Like Pixar casually dropping the greatest speech regarding criticism in its masterpiece Ratatouille.
 Or the alley way monologue from the 1945's Harvey starring James Stewart.
-Or the famous your move chief monologue from Robin Williams in Good Will Hunting.
+Or the famous “your move, chief” monologue from Robin Williams in Good Will Hunting.

-But the way Secondhand Lions answered all my questions in this particular scene is, well, life giving me hints.
+But the way Secondhand Lions answered my questions in this particular scene is, well, life giving me hints.

 But anyway, the scene starts with a little boy character finding this old man character by the lake at night.
 Sleepwalking.
 He walks toward the old man and scares him, to awake him and he is awakened.
 Then the two proceed to have normal conversation like what are you doing here?
 Go back to sleep.
 Are you cold?
 But then after a few lines exchange, the child says that his mother always lies to him and so, he doesn't know what to believe and what not to believe.
 And then the old man says, exactly this:

 Sometimes the things that may or may not be true are the things a man needs to believe in the most.
 That people are basically good; that honor, courage, and virtue mean everything; that power and money, money and power mean nothing; that good always triumphs over evil; and I want you to remember this, that love... true love never dies.
 You remember that, boy.
 You remember that.
 Doesn't matter if it's true or not.
-You see, a man should believe in those things, because those are the things worth believing in.
+You see, a man should believe in those things, because those are the things worth believing in. - Uncle Hub

 And that was it.
 The answer I always needed to hear.